-How Are Assets Divided In A High Income Divorce In Florida?
+How Are Assets Divided In A High Income Divorce Case In Florida?

 Business owners with substantial assets often face more complicated issues when dealing with property in high income divorce proceedings.
 In addition to cash and bank accounts, other assets that astute businessmen can have, include titles to real property, pension plans, shares of stock, retirement funds, options, annuity, deferred compensation, and insurance plans.